-- 1 A virtual environment composed of a three-dimensional "space" - 2 An operable alter ego (avatar) that can be used to act in the virtual environment - 3 Real-time interactivity - 4 Permanent access from multiple devices - Ability for a large number of users to connect simultaneously and share a virtual environment - 6 Interoperability with other virtual environments - 7 A self-sustaining economy within a virtual environment
+- The virtual environment must be composed of a 3-dimensional "space". - The existence of an alter ego (avatar) that can be manipulated, The avatar must be able to operate in a virtual environment. - 3 Having real-time interactivity. - 4 Permanent access from multiple devices - Ability for a very large number of people to connect simultaneously and share a virtual environment - 6 Interoperability with another virtual environment - 7 The existence of an autonomous economic zone within a virtual environment